The new Own New Rate Reducer scheme offers buyers access to reduced mortgage rates. But what’s the catch? We take a look...

 When you choose your property, the developer will agree to contribute 3% or 5% of the purchase price.
 This contribution goes to your mortgage lender, via Own New, and the lender will offset the contribution against the mortgage interest to reduce your monthly payments for the first 2 or 5 years, depending on the length of your initial term.

-Own New Rate Reducer scheme mortgage rates are lower than you’ll find on the open market.
+Own New Rate Reducer scheme mortgage rates are typically lower than you’ll find on the open market.

-For example, as we explain above, Virgin Money offers a 2 year fixed deal at an eye-catching 0.50% if you have a 5% builder incentive.
-But this rate is only available if you have a 40%+ deposit.
+For example, as we explain above, Furness Building Society offers a 2 year fixed deal at an eye-catching 1.87% if you have a 5% builder incentive.
+But this rate is only available if you have a 20%+ deposit.

-If you have a smaller deposit, rates are less attractive.
-But they’re still better than you’d get on the open market.
+If you have a smaller deposit, rates are less attractive, but they’re still typically better than you’d get on the open market.

 But bear in mind that if you’re using the scheme, the incentive is going to the lender to reduce the your mortgage payments.
 If you negotiated the same incentive as money off your purchase, you may pay a higher amount on your mortgage payments but your mortgage would be smaller.